NAV

 Authentication

 To make API requests you need to have an access key and secret key.
-If you don't have an access key yet, you can register for a free account on our account dashboard.

 There are two methods of authentication that can be used to make API requests: Basic HTTP Authentication and Pre-signed URLs.